 This is much more approachable right?

 Remember to save the same amount every pay period.

 I recommend opening a new bank account for each savings goal.
 This way you can better track your progress.
 This also avoids commingling funds.

 Having multiple bank accounts is just one of the things we talk about in the Back to Budgeting Basics Course.
 In this comprehensive budgeting course, I teach you exactly how to create a goal-centric budget that you’re excited to stick to every month.
 This course is perfect for anyone interested in taking a new approach to managing their money and want a step-by-step framework for getting started.

 Lastly, automate your savings by having your employer direct deposit funds into a specific bank account dedicated to your big purchase until you reach your goal.

 Overall, I appreciate this method of saving for big purchases because when you are ready to buy, there’s no stress and no interest payment.

 Want to optimize your big purchase and earn your way to free travel?

 Instead of paying cash, consider opening a new credit card so you can take advantage of the sign-up bonus.
 Make the big purchase by swiping your credit card, meet the minimum spend required by your credit card company and pay off your credit card immediately with the funds you’ve saved up!
 This is an easy way to earn enough points and miles for a free flight or hotel stay.
 Sometimes all it takes is one big purchase to meet a new credit card’s minimum spend, especially when you’re planning a wedding, moving or renovating your home.

-Check out the other budgeting articles in this series:
+Check out my other budgeting articles in this series: